307 Votes

 What Inspired Our Trust Ranking System?

 The United States Constitution and Wyoming Constitution are the bedrock for the best government and governance that our Founders could conceive.
 This is why both constitutions are at the center of the Oath of Office.
-The Oath of Office is not only the the solemn promise that every elected official must make before taking office – it is our job to hold them to it after they take office.
-In other words, can we trust them to live up to their Oath?
+The Oath of Office is not only the the solemn promise that every elected official must swear before taking office – it is the citizenry’s job to hold them to that Oath after they take office.
+In other words, do you trust them to abide by their Oath of Office?

 Wyoming State Constitution Article 6, Section 20.